At many colleges, students need to begin planning in the fall for the big move.

 Understand the upfront costs, like the security deposit, plus first and/or last month’s rent.

-You, the parent, are unlikely to see the apartment before a lease is signed.
-Offer plenty of advice before and during the search.
+You, the parent, are unlikely to see the apartment in-person before a lease is signed.
+Offer plenty of advice before and during the search, and maybe do a FaceTime/Skype tour if possible.

 The upside College is a learning experience, both in and out of the classroom.
 One of the reasons I support students moving off-campus is that it teaches them how to find an apartment and introduces them to the costs and responsibilities associated with living on your own.
 These are life skills they’ll need soon after graduation.